metridoc/metridoc-job/README.md

 metridoc-job
 ============

-holds the job api and all jobs
+holds the job api and all jobs, see the [wiki](https://github.com/metridoc/metridoc-job/wiki) for more details